What does BWS DI stand for? Be Well Solutions Dietetic Internship.

 Does BWS DI help find preceptors?
 BWS DI faculty provide support to interns who still have gaps in their rotation schedules after being accepted into the program.
 While BWS DI has an established directory of preceptors all over the country, we reserve that information for interns who have been accepted into the program and are still struggling with finalizing their rotation schedules.That being said, we are happy to help applicants with their preceptor search strategy.
 We recommend that potential applicants start by viewing our Finding Preceptor Toolkit found on the Application Resources page.
 You may also email us email@example.com with any questions regarding your preceptor search.

 Does BWS accept virtual/remote rotations?
-We do accept virtual rotations if the preceptor’s role is already virtually-based, such as a private practice dietitian who provides services via telehealth or focuses on nutrition communications.
-With that being said, we do require the majority of clinical hours to be in person.
+We do accept virtual rotations if the preceptor’s role is already virtually based, such as a private practice dietitian who provides services via telehealth or focuses on nutrition communications.
+With that being said, we do require at least half of clinical hours to be in person.
 Also, a minimum of 700 hours of the total supervised practice hours are required to be in person.
 Any virtual rotations will be evaluated case-by-case by our faculty.
-Please send an email to firstname.lastname@example.org if you are unsure whether a rotation would be appropriate in a virtual format.
+Please send an email firstname.lastname@example.org you are unsure whether a rotation would be appropriate in a virtual format.

 Is it possible to use a non-RD as a preceptor for any of my rotations?
 It is preferred that dietetic interns use RDs as preceptors for as many rotations as possible.
 However, in some instances, non-RDs may make great preceptors.
 While we do require that clinical preceptors are RDs, non-RDs may be used as preceptors for community, emphasis, foodservice, and wellness rotations on a case-by-case basis.
 Some examples of non-RD preceptors that have been used in the past include food services directors or certified dietary managers, public health professionals, etc. Non-RD preceptors must be approved by BWS DI.
 If you have a preceptor in mind who is not an RD, please email us their information at email@example.com.
 We will review their qualifications and make the final decision about whether their background is suitable to be a preceptor.